 Recommending the Writing Center

-Present the Writing Center as a place for all writers, regardless of level or writing experience.
+- Present the UWC as a place for ALL writers, regardless of level or writing experience.

 - Suggest that students come early and often!
 We help at all stages of the writing process.
 We recommend that students come to the UWC for at least two visits for each writing assignment.
 Multiple visits allow students to address a variety of concerns, such as content, organization, and grammar.

 - Assist students in being prepared for their sessions and in having realistic expectations.
 Students with assignment sheets in hand are more likely to have productive sessions that help them to meet their needs as writers.
 Additionally, tell students that we provide a peer-audience for writers.
 Rather than being seen as a "fix-it shop," the UWC prides itself on training consultants to give thoughtful, knowledgeable feedback throughout the writing process in order to help students grow skills and become more confident, independent writers.

 - Encourage online and nontraditional students to attend online sessions if they cannot come to campus.